-Looking For a New Lincoln MKZ in your area?
+Looking for a Used MKZ in your area?

 Loads of standard techno-goodies, a comfortable ride, available all-wheel drive, a quiet and accommodating cabin and 30+ mpg from the Hybrid trim all contribute to the value level of the 2012 Lincoln MKZ.The Bad